slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust. -- zig ziglar
+- your salary is the bribe they give you to forget your dreams -- Warren Buffett Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust. -- zig ziglar
 > *"Look for the job that you would take if you didn't need a job."
 -- Warren Buffett*